 The first step in defining a sustainability index is to determine what factors need to be considered for inclusion in the system.
 What is important to your company, your customers and your stakeholders?

 I recommend starting with a wide range of potential factors, from carbon emissions to water and air quality impacts, efficiency of resource use, and social and community impacts.
-These factors should be considered in the context of the stakeholders that will be directly and indirectly affected, such as workers within and outside of the organisation, customers and clients, and local communities.
+These factors should be considered in the context of the stakeholders that will be directly and indirectly affected, such as workers within and outside of the organization, customers and clients, and local communities.

-Once you’ve gathered all of this information, your company can start to prioritise: What drives your environmental footprint?
+Once you’ve gathered all of this information, your company can start to prioritize: What drives your environmental footprint?
 What are your industry peers doing to address sustainability?
 What does the scientific literature and NGO community say about your operations and your supply chains?
 It is important to note that positive contributions to sustainability can also be included: Does your product reduce certain health risks?
-Are you creating greater access to education opportunities?
+Are you creating greater access to educational opportunities?
 Are your employees actively engaged in community support efforts?